svei00/blogExcelSolutionsV/notes.md

 *** Make a <Select><Option /></Select> component in order to rehutilize in **CreatePost/UpdatePost** component

+* Add the notes of the custom Select (Create and Update)
+* Add the notes of the fixied uploadPost
+* Add the custom select to the search

 ## Biblography
 * https://www.youtube.com/watch?v=Kkht2mwSL_I&t=117s - "Source Code - Video"
 * https://github.com/sahandghavidel/mern-blog - "Github Source Code"